8 Best PHP Books for Beginners in 2023

 In addition, you can get complete access to almost all of these books for free with O’Reilly Learning.

-Here are the best PHP books for beginners in 2020:
+Here are the best PHP books for beginners:

 Book 1: Learn PHP in One Day and Learn It Well